Shriyansh-Y/Devops-HW1-Part-B/README.md

 # HW1- Part2

-We will use [digitalocean](https://developers.digitalocean.com/v2/) to automatically create virtual images on a hosted server.

-* Automatically provision using a code api from **AWS and Digital Ocean**.
+* Automatically provision using a code api from **AWS and [Digital Ocean](https://developers.digitalocean.com/v2/)**.
 The code will request new VM and then print out the ip address of the new server.

+The environment needs to be setup with nodejs, git, npm

-### DigitialOcean
+### DigitalOcean

-DigitialOcean is one of the cheapest and lowest image providers.
+DigitalOcean is one of the cheapest and lowest image providers.
-* Obtain your own api key.
+1. Obtain your own api key.
-* Get your ssh key using:
+2. Get your ssh key using:
 ```bash
 curl -X GET -H 'Content-Type: application/json' -H 'Authorization: Bearer $TOKEN' "https://api.digitalocean.com/v2/account/keys"
 ```
+The code for creating the droplet and getting its IP is in main.js

 ### Amazon Web Services (AWS)

 AWS is a rich computation platform for supporting many services.
 We will create an account with AWS, and use its API.
+1. Create an AWS account
+2. Get the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+3. Get the public key .pem file from AWS.

+The code for creating the EC2 instance and getting its IP is in aws.js

+Running the playbook.yml to create a droplet instance and print out the IP Address as well as AWS EC2 instance and print its IP Address.

 ## Concepts

 Answer in your own words the following questions:

-1. Define idempotency.
-Give two examples of an idempotent operation and non-idempotent operation.
+**1. Define idempotency.
+Give two examples of an idempotent operation and non-idempotent operation.**

 Idempotency can be simply defined as "applying the same operation, multiple times results in the same state".
 It can be inferred from this definition that idempotency means a system is able to reach a desired state, regardless of its current state.

 **Examples:**
+* REST API calls: GET, PUT, DELETE, HEAD, OPTIONS and TRACE are idempotent.
+* REST API calls: POST APIs will be non-idempotent.

-2. Describe several issues related to management of your inventory.
+**2. Describe several issues related to management of your inventory.**
+The following are the assets you own in your inventory
+* Servers and IP addresses.
+* Roles
+* SSH keys
+* SSH host signatures
+* Passwords
+* API tokens

-The following are the issues related to managemnet of inventory:
+The following are the issues related to management of inventory:
+* One cannot commit these sensitive details on github and must be careful with that.
+* Storing them locally and using either environment variables or other indirect reference techniques to use them.
+* Managing and isolating access to certain servers and secret configuration.
+* Dynamic configuration properties (running in live servers) can be difficult to manage and debug.

 **3. Describe two configuration models.
 What are disadvantages and advantages of each model?**